 Recreation Therapy helps empower individuals with barriers to their leisure live a more fulsome life

-As a registered Recreation Therapist, my goal is to improve quality of life and sustain functional ability for individuals with potentially limiting conditions through meaningful activity.
-Recreation Therapy at Life in Full can help with your or your loved one’s physical, mental, emotional and social wellbeing by improving fine and gross motor skills, physical functioning, social effectiveness, self-efficacy, memory, community integration, self-awareness, emotional regulation, mood, coordination and more.
+As a Recreation Therapist, my goal is to improve quality of life for individuals with potentially limiting conditions through meaningful activity.
+Recreation Therapy at Life in Full can help with your or your loved one’s physical, mental, emotional and social well-being by improving fine and gross motor skills, physical functioning, social effectiveness, self-efficacy, memory, community integration, self-awareness, emotional regulation, mood, coordination and more.

 Anyone who would like support with their leisure and recreation goals is a candidate for receiving Recreation Therapy through Life in Full!
 However, most often, I help individuals with limitations to their leisure participation.
 This could include the following:

 Seniors and Elderly Individuals